 In the 1990’s his spare time was taken up as the cellist of a string quartet engaged chiefly for weddings and corporate events.

-Richard Wilkins is a self-taught composer.
-He has developed his skills by providing music to play and sing with friends and local ensembles.
+Richard Wilkins developed his skills as a composer as a natural extension to his life-long musical performance activities.
+He has developed his skills by providing music to play and sing with the musical groups he has performed with and encountered.
 This experience has given him the ability to match his compositions to the abilities of a wide range of performers and he has enjoyed practical feedback from them.
 Whilst he may have felt himself to have been unfashionably conservative in the seventies and eighties, he now feels that his musical voice has reconnected to current tastes.
 Richard is only happy when music is enjoyed by both performers and listeners.

 In 2002 Richard Wilkins took early retirement from a thirty year career in Engineering in order to devote more time to composition.
 He was successful in having first performances of his music within a year: “Viola Concerto” at the University of Leicester and “English Folksong Arrangements” performed by the Marlborough Choral Society in 2002, and “Moving Home” for string orchestra at the Hungerford Arts Festival in 2003.